Carbon Neutral Message: FireText's Environmental Statement

 It’s official.
 FireText is now a carbon neutral company! 🎉

-We enlisted environmental experts at Tevi - led by the University of Exeter - to calculate the carbon emissions we produce as a company, and chose to offset our entire emissions from 2021.
-We accounted for everything - from the energy our data centres use, to the coffee pods we consume at our green Cornish HQ.
+We enlisted environmental experts at Tevi - led by the University of Exeter - to calculate the carbon emissions we produce as a company, and chose to offset our entire emissions every quarter.
+We account for everything - from the energy our data centres use, to the coffee pods we consume at our green Cornish HQ.

 We’re not stopping at carbon neutral.
-Here at FireText, we’re now actively offsetting more emissions than we produce every quarter, meaning we’ll be officially carbon-negative from 2022 and beyond.
+Here at FireText, we’re now actively offsetting more emissions than we produce every quarter (by 150%), meaning we’re officially carbon-negative.

 We’ll continue to do this by calculating our emissions from each quarter, and offset these using our accredited supplier, Carbon Footprint.